jfxia/url2ppt/README.md

 # url2ppt
-Generate a PPT file by a URL (Powered by Deepseek)
+Generate a PPT file by a URL ,using Deepseek

 The Python script is supposed to :